Once-in-a-lifetime Italy - Orient Express, Venice, Lake Como, Florence, Amalfi Coast and Rome

 Relaxing here is easy; the hotel has a secluded outdoor pool in the gardens and its own man-made beach, located just in front of the water-on-water floating pool on the lake.
 The indoor infinity pool and spa look out over the water and offer luxurious Santa Maria Novella products and treatments.
 The hotel also has its own water limos for when you want to explore and discover the lake.

-This dynamic city is know the world over for its glamour and you'll enjoy a tour which lets you explore its gems.
+Explore the highlights of this dynamic city, known the world over for its glamour.
 The cathedral is the fourth largest in the world and is a spectacular example of Gothic architecture.
-The Milanese are known for their style, and you'll visit the beautiful Galleria Vittorio Emanuele, one of the world's oldest shopping malls.
-Together with Via Montenapoleone and Via della Spiga, it is considered one of the most important areas for shoppers.
+The Milanese are also known for their style, and you can visit the beautiful Galleria Vittorio Emanuele, one of the world’s oldest shopping malls.
+The Dominican convent adjoining the church of Santa Maria delle Grazie houses one of the most important masterpieces in the world, Leonardo da Vinci’s Last Supper.

 The Teatro alla Scala was founded under the auspices of the Empress Maria Theresa of Austria, to replace the Royal Ducal Theatre which was destroyed by a fire.
 Designed by the great neoclassical architect Giuseppe Piermarini, La Scala opened in the summer of 1778 and has been hosting world-class opera and ballet ever since.